valeriosouza/google-maps-ready/readme.txt

 == Changelog ==

+= 0.6.2 =
+ * Fix bug with images in markers description on frontend
+ * Fix bug with array usage and wordpress localization
+ * Fix bug with map.css loading on each page, now it will load only on pages, where map is present
+ * Fix zoom problems in add/edit map on admin area
+ * Fix bug with zoom changing in select box on add/edit map screen, when markers tab is activ
+ * Code improove

 = 0.6.1 =
 * We've totally redevelop Google Maps plugin.
 Fixed so many bugs and improoved a lot of features with pointers and markers description, sorting and searching